SemanticMediaWiki/SemanticMediaWiki/docs/architecture/README.md

 - Install [git](https://www.semantic-mediawiki.org/wiki/Help:Using_Git)
 - Install/clone `Semantic MediaWiki` with `@dev` (with development happening against the master branch)
 - Run `composer test` locally (see the test section) and verify that your installation and test environment are setup correctly so that you would find something like "_OK, but incomplete, skipped, or risky tests!
 Tests ..._" at the end as output (after the test run)

+### Creating a pull request

+#### First PR

-- Send a PR to the [`Semantic MediaWiki`](https://github.com/SemanticMediaWiki/SemanticMediaWiki/) repository to verify that your git works and you are able to replicate changes against the master branch
+- Send a PR with subject [first pr] to the [`Semantic MediaWiki`](https://github.com/SemanticMediaWiki/SemanticMediaWiki/) repository and verify that your git setup works and you are able to replicate changes against the master branch
-- Get yourself familiar with the [Travis-CI](https://travis-ci.org/SemanticMediaWiki/SemanticMediaWiki) and observe how a PR triggers CI jobs and review the output of those jobs (important when a job doesn't pass and you need to find the cause for a failure)
+- Get yourself familiar with the [Travis-CI](https://travis-ci.org/SemanticMediaWiki/SemanticMediaWiki) environment and observe how a PR triggers CI jobs and review the output of those jobs (important when a job doesn't pass and you need to find the cause for a failure)

-- You encountered some problems, create a [ticket](https://github.com/SemanticMediaWiki/SemanticMediaWiki/issues/new)
+#### Preparing a PR

+- Create a PR with your changes and send it to the `Semantic MediaWiki` repository
+- Observe whether tests are failing or not, and when there are failing identify what caused them to fail
+- In case your PR went green without violating any existing tests, go back to your original PR and add tests that covers the newly introduced behaviour (see the difference for unit and integration tests)
+- Rebase and repost your PR with the newly added tests and verify that they pass on all voting [CI](#testing) jobs

+In an event that you encountered a problem, ask or create a [ticket](https://github.com/SemanticMediaWiki/SemanticMediaWiki/issues/new).

 ## Development